Grote Kerk, Dordrecht

 The Grote Kerk of Dordrecht, officially the Church of Our Lady (Dutch: Onze-Lieve-Vrouwekerk, or Grote Kerk) is a large church in the Brabantine Gothic style, and the largest church in the city.
 It was built between 1284 and 1470, though some parts are newer.
-It became a Protestant church in 1572, and remains an active church, now owned by the Protestant Church in the Netherlands.
+It became a Reformed Protestant church in 1572, and remains an active church, being owned by the Protestant Church in the Netherlands.

 History

 Early records of the church are scarce.
 A chapel in Dordrecht is mentioned in a chapter of 1122, although the exact date of when the church was established is unknown.
 In 1986, excavations in the church uncovered the remains of a thirteenth-century Romanesque apse belonging to the previous building, with the interior being 9 meters in width.
 The oldest standing part of the church is the 'Mariakoor', or St. Mary's Quire, built between 1284 and 1285.